 It has become commonly accepted that China has not only been catching up with the non-Communist West in terms of wealth gaps, but has actually surpassed it.
 10 Ways Manipulators Use Emotional Intelligence for Evil (and How to Fight Back) Emotional intelligence is nothing new.

+Sure, the term was coined in the 1960's, and popularized by psychologists in recent decades.
+But the concept of emotional intelligence--which I define as a person's ability to recognize and understand emotions and use that information to guide decision making--has been around as long as we have.
 How the first liberal Supreme Court in a generation could reshape America.
 Odds are that very soon, the Supreme Court will become something it hasn’t been in nearly 50 years: made up of a majority of Democratic-appointed justices.

 Bridgewater Associates Applying for a position at Bridgewater Associates can feel more like a psychological assessment than a job interview.
 If someone wants to be part of the world's largest hedge fund, they will typically go through around five hours of personality surveys, a verbal logic assessment, and a thorough personal interview.
 Five Myths About the Constitution's War Powers Propagated by the New York Times and the Washington Post.

 They unanimously agreed that only Congress should be entrusted with decisions to initiate war under Article I, section 8, clause 11.
 (The President would retain authority to “repel sudden attacks”).
 Clever cartoon sums up the difference between Clinton and Trump.
 3 Ultimate Dividend Stocks for Retirement-Kiplinger.
 You can’t beat big blue-chip dividend stocks with a long history of uninterrupted and rising payouts for a safe income stream in a retirement portfolio.

+Sure, there are plenty of high-quality corporate bonds with higher yields, but dividend stocks are less exposed to interest rate risk than fixed income.
+If you’re really starved for yield, there’s no shortage of junk bonds and MLPs with fat percentages attached to their market prices — but only because they come with much higher risk.
 Mega-capitalization stocks that have reliably raised and paid dividends for decades — in some cases since the 19th century — aren’t likely to let you down.
 Prices might change, but the income stream won’t.
 Calling 911 from a phone to obtain its number does not ‘search’ it, court rules.
 A few weeks ago, I had a long post on the Fourth Amendment implications of the police calling 911 from a phone to identify its owner.